6. Multiplicative Functionals#

 When the process \(\{X_t\}\) is stationary and ergodic, multiplicative functional Example 6.1 displays expected growth or decay, while multiplicative functionals Example 6.2 and Example 6.3 do not.
 Multiplicative functional Example 6.3 is stationary, while Example 6.1 and Example 6.2 are not.

 We can construct other multiplicative functionals simply by multiplying two or more instances of these primitive ones.
-In the following section, we reverse that process: we take an arbitrary multiplicative functional and (multiplicatively) decompose it into instances of our three types of multiplicative functionals.
+Soon we shall reverse that process by taking an arbitrary multiplicative functional and (multiplicatively) decomposing it into instances of our three types of multiplicative functionals.
 Before doing so, we explore multiplicative martingales in more depth.

 6.3.
 Multiplicative martingales and likelihood processes#